If you’re here, you want answers, you want to take a stand. You want to obliterate the social anxiety that is holding you back in life.

 2. He was at the cause and not the effect

-As we can see in the video THAT WAS EPIC does this perfectly by being the one putting in most of the effort.
+As we can see in the video, THAT WAS EPIC does this perfectly by being the one putting in most of the effort.

-He does this by keeping the strong eye contact, being the one to ask the questions, initiating the physicality, and being the one to end the conversation.
+He does this by keeping strong eye contact, being the one to ask the questions, initiating the physicality, and being the one to end the conversation.

-In order for you to be at the cause like THAT WAS EPIC, you will have to establish yourself as the leader and take complete control early on.
+To be at the cause like THAT WAS EPIC, you will have to establish yourself as the leader and take complete control early on.